 Nagpur mandarin (Citrus reticulata Blanco) is an important fruit in genus citrus.
 It belongs to the family Rutaceae and sub family Aurantioideae.
 Nagpur mandarin having shizolysigenic oil gland and particular aroma indicating flavour of particular citrus species.
 Nagpur Mandarin is finest cultivar and extremely accepted in India as well as in world for its good quality fruits with high production.
 It is considered to be one of the most important cultivated species among citrus and is being commercially grown in specific region of the country like Nagpur mandarin in Central India, Khasi mandarin in North Eastern regions and Coorg mandarin in Southern regions (Vikee et al., 2018).
 Though, it is grown in every state, certain pockets have emerged as the leading producers.
 Nagpur mandarin is chiefly grown in Satpura foot hills (Vidarbha region) of Central India.

-The total production of Mandarin in India is 6.36 Million tones from an area of 0.48 million hectare with the productivity of 13.26 Million tones per hectare.
-In Maharashtra state, the acreage of Nagpur mandarin is around 1.26 lakh hectare area and the production is 7 lakh million tonnes.
+The total production of Mandarin in India is about 6.36 million tones from an area of 0.48 million hectare with the productivity of 13.26 million tones per hectare.
+In Maharashtra state, the acreage of Nagpur mandarin is around 1.26 lakh hectare area and the production is about 7 lakh million tonnes.
 The Amravati and Nagpur districts of Maharashtra contribute about 80% of the total area under mandarin orchards in the state, sharing 48.88% and 31.45% respectively.
 With regard to the production of mandarin, Amravati district occupies 37.36% while Nagpur occupies 23.87% share in the Vidarbha citrus market (Anon., 2020).
 Vidarbha is India’s only citrus growing region with two fruiting seasons (Ambia and Mrig).
 The fruit available from September to December is Ambia, which has a slightly sour taste.
 This is followed by the sweeter Mrig crop in February.
 Hence Nagpur mandarin enjoys favourable climatic conditions to provide bulk production twice a year.

 Among the various factors affecting citrus crop production, balanced nutrition plays a crucial role.
 Several researchers have reported the favourable effects of potassium (K) on the growth and yield of citrus.
 Potassium not only enhances yield but also improves fruit quality and post-harvest storage life.
 It is removed in larger quantities compared to nitrogen (N) and phosphorus (P) (Embleton et al., 1967).